How to Write and Send Artist Emails,

-If the purpose of your email is like virtually all art and artist emails, your goal is to get recipients to look at your art.
-Once again, stay on topic and resist the urge to describe or go into detail about numerous works of art.
-A sentence or two about your current series or current body of work will suffice.
-When you are emailing about your website, either give the specific URL you want readers to visit.
-Don't simply dump people on your homepage with a "look at my art" type of message; tell them briefly why they should visit and precisely where they should go or what they should do once they get there.
+If the purpose of your email or DM is like pretty much all art and artist emails, your goal is to get recipients to look at your art.
+So keep it short and sweet.
+A sentence or two about your current series or current body of work is enough.
+When you are emailing about your website, give the specific URL you want readers to visit.
+Don't simply dump people on your homepage with a "look at my art" type of message; tell them briefly why they should visit and exactly where they should go to see what you're writing about.

-When you don't have a website, but want to include attachments of your art in your email, be brief.
-Don't attach any more than one or two images and keep them under 200-300K each in size, preferably in the range of 100K each or even less.
-Anyone who wants to see more of your art will hit their reply button and ask for it.
-ArtBusiness.com has received unsolicited emails with as many as 100 separate attachments, the most excessive totaling well over 20 megabytes in size.
-For people with slower Internet speeds, these connection-clogging emails can take a significant while to download and only make them mad.
-Good procedure is to include a single representative image accompanied by a compelling message that convinces people they want to see your art.
-Follow this with simple instructions about where to go to see it, what to do, and what they'll see once they get there.
+If you don't have a website, but want to include attachments of your art in your email or DM, be brief.
+Don't attach any more than one or two images of the relevant art and keep them reasonable in size.
+Anyone who wants to see more will hit their reply button and ask for it.
+ArtBusiness.com has received unsolicited emails from complete strangers with as many as 100 separate attachments, the most excessive totaling well over 20 megabytes in size.
+This only makes people mad.
+Several images along with simple instructions on where to go to see more is all you need.
 Below are some additional pointers for sending unsolicited promotional emails that get results.

-* Keep headlines factual and avoid over-the-top, misleading, exaggerated, or pie-in-the-sky claims like you see on spam.
-You may think your art is totally unique or has never been done before or is the best art out there, but keep personal opinions like that to yourself.
+* Stick to facts and resist the urge to critique either yourself or your art.
+You may think your art is fantastic, totally unique, has never been done before, is the best art out there, that you're the next Picasso, or that you're a genius, but keep personal opinions like that to yourself.
 Let the readers decide.

 * Keep content truthful.
 Misrepresent yourself or your career accomplishments and, sooner or later, people find out.
 As always, honesty is the best policy.